Now is the time to visit territory mostly unfamiliar to first-time home buyers: the costs that go along with buying a home.

 Closing costs will vary slightly for everybody, but listed below are a few examples what may be included:

 Other Expenses to Save For

-Don’t forget: Your house will require routine maintenance and upkeep.
+Don’t forget — your house will require routine maintenance and upkeep, especially in the winter.
 You will also be faced with bills for electricity, water, internet, and additional utilities to pay out.
 There are also moving costs to contend with, be it hiring professionals or serving pizza and sodas to your friends, you will still be needing to set aside some money for that as well!